baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 I.2.4  Joining the dataframes

-## PART II: Data Cleaning and Preparation From Scrape data
+## PART II: Data Cleaning and Preparation From Scraped Data

 ### **1. Introduction**